ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 .. note::

     The difference of 10 between the ports is important since the script is launching the vehicles using the ``instance`` option which increases the ports from ArduPilot's side by 10.
-For using different ports, modify the script as required following the intructions at the end of the page for specifying the ports.
+For using different ports, modify the script as required following the instructions at the end of the page for specifying the ports.

 Custom Environment
 ++++++++++++++++++